PandaWhisperer/meteor-yelp-clone/README.md

     title: place.name
   });
 }

 // Adds a marker to the given map function addMarker(map, marker) {
   if (!(marker instanceof google.maps.Marker)) {
     marker = createMarker(marker);
   }
   marker.setMap(map.instance);

   return marker;
 }

 // Removes a marker from a map function removeMarker(marker) {
   marker.setMap(null);
 }
 ```

-It's worthwile to note that the `addMarker` function is flexible and will accept a place object instead of a marker as its second argument for convenience.
+It's worthwhile to note that the `addMarker` function is flexible and will accept a place object instead of a marker as its second argument for convenience.

 Now, we want our `searchNearby` function to create place markers whenever there are results available.
 However, in the interest of not letting this function become too complex, we'll handle this a bit differently.
 First, we'll add another `ReactiveVar` to our component.
 This one will store the place results.

 ```javascript
 Template.Map.onCreated(function () {
   this.map = new ReactiveVar();
   this.places = new ReactiveVar([]);

   this.autorun(() => { /* ... */ });
 });
 ```

 Next, we'll update the `searchNearby` function to store the results in this variable.
 We'll simply pass in the `ReactiveVar` as a third parameter, and have the function update its contents like this:

 ```javascript
 function searchNearby(map, query, places) {
   const service = new google.maps.places.PlacesService(map.instance);

   service.nearbySearch(query, (results, status, pagination) => {
     if (status == google.maps.places.PlacesServiceStatus.OK) {
       console.log(results)